One moment please...

 As of January 1, 2023 doula services became a covered preventative care component of Michigan Medicaid services.
 Michigan Medicaid will now cover different types of doula services, including community-based doulas, labor and birth doulas, and postpartum doulas.
 Read more about Medicaid coverage of doula services.

 Still unsure?
-Check out what DONA International Birth Doula Trainer Jessica English of Heart Soul Birth Pros will be teaching you!
+Check out what DONA International Birth Doula Trainer Jessica English of Heart Soul Birth Pros will teach you!

 *